Christian-Perez/scavenger/README.md

   Once i can request all the information needed from the api & associate that information with a user(user id, not jwt) through authentication i will begin building the ionic app to consume the api

-  Once the api and app can both handle hunts I'll begin implementing the map's feature
+  the last step will be implementing the map's feature